Emanuel School: History

-Faeminei lux clara chori, pia, casta, pudica, aegis subsidium, pauperibusque decus.

 Dacre wrote that one of the main aims of the foundation should be "for the bringing up of children in virtue and good and laudable arts so that they might better live in time to come by their honest labour."
 With Dacre's benefaction in 1594, Emanuel Hospital (almshouses and school), as it was first called, began.
 The children wore long brown tunics, rather similar in cut to those still worn by pupils at Christ's Hospital.
 Thanks to the interest of Queen Elizabeth I, cousin to Dacre, a charter was drawn up, and the school and almshouses were established on a site at Tothill Fields, Westminster.
 Mention is made of the hospital and similar foundations in an undated letter written by Daniel Defoe, entitled A Scheme for a Royal Palace in the Place of White-Hall.

-In 1883, the school sought larger, newer buildings for the children, and the boy boarders, as they all then were, moved to the present buildings on the edge of Wandsworth Common.
-These had been established originally in the late 1850s as Royal Victoria Patriotic School for Boys, funded by the Royal Patriotic Fund, for children orphaned during the Crimean War; the building was designed by Henry Saxon Snell.
+In 1883, the school moved to the present buildings on the edge of Wandsworth Common.
+These had been established originally in the late 1850s as Royal Victoria Patriotic School for Boys, for children orphaned during the Crimean War; the building was designed by Henry Saxon Snell.
 A sister building some 300 metres south, and now known as the Royal Victoria Patriotic Building, housed the Royal Victoria Patriotic School for Girls.